BC Žalgiris: 1970–1990: Among the elite in the USSR

 Žalgiris became the dominant club in the Soviet Union and Europe when they added Valdemaras Chomičius and Rimas Kurtinaitis to their roster, along with coach Vladas Garastas.
 The team won bronze medals in the Soviet Union championship in 1971, 1973, and 1978.
 In 1980, Žalgiris debuted in the 1980–81 FIBA European Cup Winners' Cup.
-Their biggest addition, though, was 17-year-old Arvydas Sabonis, who debuted with the club in 1981 at 209 cm and grew another 12 cm in the next couple years.
-Sabonis soon became known for his versatility, being able to play defense, assist his teammates, shoot three-pointers, and dominate inside the paint.
+Their biggest addition, though, was 17-year-old Arvydas Sabonis, who debuted with the club in 1981 at 209 cm and grew another 12 cm over the next couple of years.
+Sabonis soon became known for his versatility, being able to play defence, assist his teammates, shoot three-pointers, and dominate inside the paint.

 From 1985 to 1987, Žalgiris won three consecutive Soviet Union National League championships, beating CSKA Moscow (English: Central Sports Club of Army) in the finals in all three years.
-In 1985, they reached the Saporta Cup final, but lost to FC Barcelona.
-Despite the loss, Žalgiris participated in EuroLeague the next year as the Soviet Union champions, reaching the finals and losing to rival KK Cibona. Žalgiris was emerging as one of the top clubs in Europe at the time.
+In 1985, they reached the Saporta Cup final but lost to FC Barcelona.
+Despite the loss, Žalgiris participated in the EuroLeague the next year as the Soviet Union champions, reaching the finals and losing to rival KK Cibona. Žalgiris was emerging as one of the top clubs in Europe at the time.

 In the mid-1980s, the rivalry between Žalgiris Kaunas and CSKA Moscow served as a major inspiration for the Lithuanian national revival, especially when they played in Kaunas Sports Hall.
 It contributed to the emergence of the Sąjūdis national movement and the re-establishment of state independence.
-In 1987, however, Žalgiris suffered a setback when star player Sabonis suffered a torn achilles tendon.
+In 1987, however, Žalgiris suffered a setback when star player Sabonis suffered a torn Achilles tendon.
 Three months later, he tore it again, causing him to miss most of the 1987–88 season.
 That season, Žalgiris won a silver medal, losing to CSKA Moscow in the Soviet League finals.
-The next season, Žalgiris managed to reach the European Cup Winners' Cup semi-finals and won a silver medal in the Soviet league, losing a dramatic finals to Budivelnyk Kiev.
+The next season, Žalgiris managed to reach the European Cup Winners' Cup semi-finals and won a silver medal in the Soviet league, losing a dramatic final to Budivelnyk Kiev.

 Just before the start of the 1989–90 season, Žalgiris lost Sabonis, Kurtinaitis, Jovaiša, Chomičius, and head coach Garastas, as the Iron Curtain, which had barred Lithuanian basketball talent from becoming internationally sought-after, had been lifted.
 In the 1989–90 season, Žalgiris reached the Clubs Cup Winners' Cup semi-finals, where they lost to Real Madrid.